ARM-software/armnn/BuildGuideAndroidNDK.md

 make
 ```

-## Run the ArmNN unit tests on an Android device
+## Run the Arm NN unit tests on an Android device

 * Push the build results to an Android device and make symbolic links for shared libraries: